Low-Tech Home Solutions

 Simplifying phone calls

 The telephone was tricky.
 Neither of my parents was confident with a cell phone.
-We had previously bought cordless landline handsets, but they couldn’t see the answer button or the hang-up button.
+We had previously bought cordless landline handsets, but they couldn’t see the answer or hang-up buttons.
 We reverted to a large, fixed-line phone with big buttons, where you just had to lift the handset to answer and replace the handset to hang up.
-We programmed their three most important contacts into quick dial keys.
+We programed their 3 most important contacts into quick dial keys.

 Sometimes the old, low-tech ways are better for folk who haven’t grown up in the computer era.